3 Steps To Break Free From Ungodly Relationships…

 Labeling fear as confusion feels better because it continues to justify our reason for not leaving.
 Listen to me closely, God NEVER intends for you to remain in any relationship that strips you of your dignity and self-worth.

 Yes, every relationship requires work and will experience hardships.
 However, there is a very significant difference between the normal ups and downs of a relationship and outright physical, mental and emotional abuse.

-God does not require you to endure anything of that nature to prove your love for Him or for the other person involved.
+God does not require you to endure anything of that nature.
+Not even to prove your love for Him or for the other person involved.
 Many times we choose to stay because we don’t want to feel like a failure.

-I know from personal experience that God can and will restore you no matter how long you have remained in a toxic relationship.
+I know from personal experience that God can and will restore you.
+It doesn’t matter how long you have remained in that ungodly relationship.

-He will put your broken pieces back together and He will begin to rebuild you as soon as you make a decision that His purpose for your life is more important to you than how others see you or even how you see yourself.
+He will put your broken pieces back together and He will begin to rebuild you.
+You must make a decision that His purpose for your life is more important to you than how others see you or even how you see yourself.

 Always remember, there is life after a toxic relationship!

-- 5 Simple Keys to a Powerful and Effective Prayer Life - September 20, 2017
+- 5 Simple Ways to Strengthen Your Prayer Life - September 20, 2017

 - 4 Life-Changing Lessons to Help You Thrive as a Single Mother - July 18, 2017

 - 3 Steps To Break Free From Ungodly Relationships - January 17, 2017